airscripts/vigilia/README.md

 ```bash
 bash init.sh
 ```
-This will initialize the required stuff for spinning up you n8n instance.
+This will initialize the required stuff for spinning up the service.

 After that just run a simple:
 ```bash